Tagrand/makers-cloud-engineering-exercise/README.md

 ## Approach <a name= "approach"> </a>

 #### Design
-My focus is to break down the task into lots of smaller steps - to this I created versions, <a href='#version'>see below</a>, at the start of the project to act as checkpoints.
+My focus is to break down the task into lots of smaller steps - to this I created versions, <a href='#versions'>see below</a>, at the start of the project to act as checkpoints.
 My reasonsing for this, was rather than design everything in one go and then go off and code, I had clear points to stop, reflect and adapt my plans.
 Also by focusing on reaching the smaller targets, I keep my programme simpler to start with and if I turn out to do something badly, its easier to turn back and change.

 This approach to design is something I am trialing so any feedback would be really helpful.
 In my commits I've tried to add explanations for the order of my decisions.